 - It’s Time To Focus On Big City Real Estate Again (Sept 8, 2020)

-Finally, I followed my own advice and bought a single family home in 2Q2020.
-I tend to put my money where my mouth is.
+Finally, I followed my own advice and bought a forever home in 2Q2020.
+I put my money where my mouth is.
 Otherwise, there’s no point.

 Reasons Why The Housing Market Won’t Crash Any Time Soon